 - The Catholic Encyclopedia has this to say about the Brigittines.

-- You may want to buy some delicious fudge made by the monks or puchase a Brigittine Rosary.
+- You may want to buy some delicious chocolate made by the monks or purchase a Brigittine Rosary.